Hearing Loss & Your Cognitive Health

 Hearing loss is also a significant issue for senior citizens.
 It not only makes it difficult to interact with others, but it may also contribute to mental degeneration.
 A recent study has found that hearing impairment is associated with an increased risk of dementia and Alzheimer's disease.

-How Hearing Loss and Cognitive Decline are Related
+How Hearing Loss and Cognitive Decline Are Related

 Strategies for Preserving Cognitive Health

-- Get tested for hearing loss: If you think you are experiencing hearing loss, you should get tested as soon as possible.
+• Get tested for hearing loss: If you think you are experiencing hearing loss, you should get tested as soon as possible.
 Early diagnosis is critical and can help to reduce the overall impact of hearing loss.

-- Get hearing aids: If you have been diagnosed with hearing loss, a hearing aid can help to reduce the risk factors that contribute to cognitive decline.
+• Get hearing aids: If you have been diagnosed with hearing loss, a hearing aid can help to reduce the risk factors that contribute to cognitive decline.
 They keep you socially connected and ensure your brain receives positive stimulation.

-- Protect your hearing: Preserve your hearing by minimizing exposure to situations that might cause damage to your ears.
+• Protect your hearing: Preserve your hearing by minimizing exposure to situations that might cause damage to your ears.
 This includes activities like concerts or sporting events.
 And if dangerous noise is unavoidable, wear protection such as earplugs or muffs.

-- Take care of your mental health: This means maintaining a healthy mental state.
+• Take care of your mental health: This means maintaining a healthy mental state.
 Always keep an eye on your stress levels to avoid excessive levels and make sure that you are getting enough sleep.
 Give your mind plenty of time for rest and relaxation.